New Technology Protects Children From Potential Predators

 “Too many employers are unaware of their obligations,” said Claire Rogers, Executive Director, Oho.

 “Most have substandard systems for administering registration.
 They check a worker when first employed, and that’s it.
-Under the Australian Human Rights Commission’s National Principles for Child Safe Organisations, employers must ensure all members of their workforce – including paid staff, contractors and volunteers – are suitable and safe.”
+Under the Australian Human Rights Commission’s National Principles for Child Safe Organisations, employers must ensure all members of their workforce – including paid staff, contractors and volunteers – are suitable and safe.
+That is a continuous and perpetual obligation.”

-“All businesses and organisations working with societies most vulnerable should sign up.
-They’ll receive assurance and sense of comfort that ongoing checks are occurring, and they will be notified as appropriate in a timely manner or red flags,” said Peter Lusk, CEO, Southern Cross Kids Camps.
+“All business and organisations working with society’s most vulnerable should sign up.
+They’ll receive an assurance and sense of comfort that ongoing checks are occurring, and they will be notified as appropriate in a timely manner or on red flags,” said Peter Lusk, CEO, Southern Cross Kids Camps.

 Oho provides continuous verification, rapid notification of expiry or revocation, enduring proof in an auditable digital record, and proactive compliance reporting – minimising the management time, uncertainty, and risk timeframe for organisations.
 In fact, 100% of platforms users surveyed say Oho has made their management of accreditation simpler and even captured red flags they may have otherwise missed.